 Irving Singer (1925 – 2015) was Professor of Philosophy at MIT where he began teaching in 1958.
-He was a voluminous writer, and the author of Meaning in Life in three volumes, as well as the three volume trilogy, The Nature of Love.
+He was a voluminous writer, and the author of Meaning in Life in three volumes, as well as the three-volume trilogy, The Nature of Love.

 Singer says there are basically three positions regarding the meaning of life: a) traditional religious answers; b) nihilistic answers; and c) create our own meaning answers.
 Singer grants that religious answers provide many persons with meaning but he rejects them: “this pattern of belief is based on non-verifiable assumptions that exceed the limits of natural events and ordinary experience.
 Take away the transcendental props, which nowadays have become wobbly after centuries of criticism, and the grand edifice cannot stand.
 The challenge in our age is to understand how meaning can be acquired without dubious fantasying beyond the limits of our knowledge.”[i]

 Singer also rejects nihilism, especially the idea that the universe is indifferent to whatever we value.
 Singer counters that what we want is valuable to us whether or not the universe cares.
-Our values originate in our human condition; they spring from, but do not contradict, a world that we should not expect to care about us anymore than we expect this of other inanimate things.
+Our values originate in our human condition; they spring from but do not contradict, a world that we should not expect to care about us any more than we expect this of other inanimate things.
 One can consistently hold that they both act with purpose and that the universe is purposeless.
 Our values do not exist from the eternal perspective, but they are not arbitrary, irrational, or absurd; our values emanate from our evolved nature.

 While Singer’s thoughts on the topic are vast and complex, the secret to understanding it is found in the title of his first major book on the subject, Meaning in Life: The Creation of Value (Volume 1).
 Meaning is something we create.
 Yet he is sensitive to the rejoinder that regardless of what matters to us subjectively, nothing matters objectively.
 Here he notes two responses: 1) if something matters to an individual then it matters, period; and 2) if nothing matters then it doesn’t matter that nothing matters.
-However, neither response reassures.
+However, neither response reassure.
 That things matter only to us is not enough, and that things do not matter at all provides no comfort.

-In response to this conundrum we might welcome the notion that nothing matters.
+In response to this conundrum, we might welcome the notion that nothing matters.
 If we embrace this thought we may no longer be tormented by a social faux pas or even by the fact that all our efforts will finally come to nothing.
 We may no longer need to contrast the meager with the important; we could leave self-righteousness behind, accepting ourselves and others.
 But what then should we do, what then should we value?
 The idea that nothing matters is ultimately unhelpful.

-Instead Singer argues that accepting that nothing matters is to lose touch with one’s instincts, as we naturally find things matter to us.
+Instead, Singer argues that accepting that nothing matters is to lose touch with one’s instincts, as we naturally find things matter to us.
 By simply being alive we reveal that things do matter to us; in large part being alive is about choosing what does and does not matter to us.
 That something matters is a prerequisite for life, and specifically what matters is what brings happiness and meaning to individuals.

 Yet none of this means there is a reality behind the appearances that gives meaning to life as the optimists claim.
 “Our mere existence in time, as creatures whose immersion in past and future prevents us from adequately realizing the present, convinces me that the optimists are deluding themselves.”[ii]
-Like Emily Gibbs in Wilder’s Our Town, we seem incapable of realizing life while we life it.
+Like Emily Gibbs in Wilder’s Our Town, we seem incapable of realizing life while we live it.
 And while some like Plato and Whitehead have posited eternal objects as a solution to the passage of time, Singer rejects these as mere abstractions and static—unlike life.

 All of this leads Singer back to the question: Is life worth living?
 He answers that we must participate in significant creative acts to make our lives meaningful.
 To clarify what he means Singer quotes George Bernard Shaw: